luciaconde/Tastic/README.md

 The option '4.
 Delete all data' allows the user to delete all the 'liked', 'disliked' and 'test' audio files in order to start a completely new model (for instance, for a different user).

-### Dependencies
+## Used libraries

-The following third-party libraries -and hence their corresponding dependencies- have been used to code Tastic and must therefore be installed in order to run it:
+The following third-party libraries have been used to code Tastic:

 * [youtube-dl](https://github.com/rg3/youtube-dl) - Used for downloading the songs chosen by the user
 * [LibROSA](https://github.com/librosa/librosa) - Used for loading the audio files data and extracting the audio features
-* [scikit-learn](https://github.com/scikit-learn/scikit-learn) - Used for generating the random regression forest
+* [scikit-learn](https://github.com/scikit-learn/scikit-learn) - Used for generating the predictive model (a random regression forest)

 ## To-Do list
 * Display the percentage of likeness/dislikeness of the prediction (based on the individual predictions for the analyzed audio windows)
-* Implement simple desktop GUI
 * Implement online learning (for current machine learning model or another one potentially more suitable for it)
 * Implement additional machine/deep learning technique
   * Make it selectable for the user, along with the random regression forest
-* Implement web GUI?
+* Implement simple desktop GUI (or web GUI?)

 ## Authors